The women who cook for Grace Emmanuel School will finally have a new kitchen this fall

 It was these women who taught me how to speak Creole, how to grate coconut without grating my hand, how to open a can with a knife, and how to avoid getting habanero pepper in my eyes while mixing spices.

-They have let me attempt planting gardens in their yards, studied the gospel of John with my friend Dawn and I, and never failed to cheer me up when I was taking life in Haiti a little too seriously.
+They have let me attempt planting gardens in their yards, studied the gospel of John with my friend Dawn and me, and never failed to cheer me up when I was taking life in Haiti a little too seriously.

 A place defined by people, not poverty